maylingge/maylingge.github.io/python/fluent_python.md

     The __new__ method can also return an instance of a different class, and when that happens, the interpreter does not call __init__.

+## Property
+    properties are alwyas class attributes, but they actually manage attribute access in the instances of the class instance attribute shadow class attribute, but does not shadow class property obj.attr does not search for attr starting with obj. it starts at obj.__class__.
+    If there is no property named attr in the class, python looks in the obj instance itself.